Juan-Nathan/wvs-confidence-analysis/README.md

 - `VPolitics` (political interest), `VReligion` (religiosity), and `TNeighbourhood` (trust in neighbors) were the most significant predictors across Romania, its peer cluster, and the pooled group of other countries.

 ### Effectiveness of clustering:
-- Regression models fitted to Romania's peer group (identified using external indicators) produced results and predictor patterns that more closely matched Romania's than those from models fitted to all other countries combined.
+- Regression models fitted to Romania produced performance and predictor patterns that more closely matched its peer group than all other countries combined.
 - This confirms that the clustering approach was effective, enhancing the relevance and interpretability of the analysis by grouping countries with similar socio-economic and cultural contexts.

 ## How to Run